kulttuuri/containers-on-the-fly/README.md

 ![image](https://user-images.githubusercontent.com/3810422/197524065-1a6b3452-e449-458c-a703-edd699a43f3b.png)

-## Software Architecture
+## Getting Started

 ![image](/additional_documentation/architecture.png)

 By default, the Main Server contains the web servers, database, and local docker registry.
-These services can also be distributed to other servers, if required to.
+These services can also be distributed to other servers.

 The Container Servers run, stop, and restart the containers reserved.
-Container server can also be distributed to the Main Server.
+The container server can also be distributed to the Main Server.
 It is possible to scale the service to multiple servers by adding more servers running the Container Server.

+This web app should be run on the host computer where you want to be able to reserve these Docker containers.
+It is recommended to only use the computer for this specific software for security reasons.

+Both the `webapp/frontend` and `webapp/backend` folders contain individual setup instructions for settings up those systems.
+It is recommended to first setup the frontend part running on a computer and then after that the backend part.

+The automatic installation scripts only work with Ubuntu Linux 22.04.
+For any other operating system, the installation procedure is required to be conducted manually.

-## Technologies Used
+## Technical Details

 The app is split into two projects: frontend and backend.
 The frontend can be located from `webapp/frontend` and backend from `webapp/backend`.
 Both the frontend and backend will run on different ports.
 The backend also includes a separate script for starting and stopping the reserved containers.